erik-adelbert/aoc/2022/README.md

 |:---|---:|---:|---:|---:|
 | `cat input.txt` | 0.5 ± 0.2 | 0.2 | 1.4 | 1.00 |
 | `cat input.txt \| ./aoc14` | 2.5 ± 0.2 | 2.0 | 4.1 | 4.61 ± 1.55 |

+## Day 15
+I have been working this challenge for almost 6 hours today.
+I've tried (number of) different ways and my solution time was down to ~10ms and going.
+When things go sideways when coding, I always make a break and then work my way out using a paper and a pencil.
+It was when drawing corner cases for a friend that I realised it was possible to solve this problem from another perpective: it is possible (and easy) to track the gap that could enclose the missing beacon.

+And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
+The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
+Instead, I studied this one and adapted my work to become a port of it.